georgit1/georgit1/README.md

 ## 💻 About Me

 I am fascinated by the world of programming.
-My journey in the world of coding is not just about creating websites and applications, it's a constant exploration, a journey of continuous learning and improvement.
-For the past two years, I have delved into the world of web development as a self-taught enthusiast, creating digital solutions that mirror my dedication to producing high-quality work.
+My venture into the realm of coding is not just about creating websites and applications, it's a constant exploration, a journey of continuous learning and improvement.

+Over the last two years, I've immersed myself in the domain of web development as a self-taught enthusiast, creating digital solutions that mirror my dedication to producing high-quality work.

 ***